 Your hair should now be completely revived, shiny, and tangle-free!

 Upon purchase, your hair extensions look perfect, but many of us don’t always take proper care, and that’s when some problems may appear.
-Sometimes your extensions might get a little bit tangled, and that’s not a good look.
+Sometimes, your extensions might get a little bit tangled, and that’s not a good look.
 Fortunately, there are many ways you can try to detangle your hair extensions and things to do to prevent it from happening again.

-Your hair extensions shouldn’t get that badly tangled if you use them properly.
+Your hair extensions shouldn’t get badly tangled if you use them properly.
 Nonetheless, if you’re wearing a lot of hair spray or it’s particularly windy, you might run into this problem.
 Of course, nobody wants tangled and messy extensions, so you should try to get your extensions back into perfect condition and keep them that way.

 The thing you don’t want to do is yank the tangles out with a brush or a really fine tooth.
 Instead get the antistatic comb or extremely wide comb.
 These will not damage extensions.